The home-ed.info site is now over twenty-four years old. This page is about both the site and our home education

 About our grown up home educated sons

-Daniel and Tim are now 35 and 33.
-At 18, Daniel worked for a year at the local youth theatre company and then spent four years working on the ‘floating book ship’ MV Doulos from January 2006 until it retired from service in December 2009.
+Our sons are now 36 and 34.
+At 18, The older son worked for a year at the local youth theatre company and then spent four years working on the ‘floating book ship’ MV Doulos from January 2006 until it retired from service in December 2009.
 He then spent about six years working in Carlisle, doing media and audio-visual work.
-He was married at the end of April 2011 to Becky, whom he met on the Doulos.
+He was married at the end of April 2011 to someone whom he met on the Doulos.
 Their first child was born in June 2014, their second in December 2016.
 In the summer of 2017, they went as a family to spend a couple of years on another ship, based at in Central and South America.
-They returned to the UK in the summer of 2019, and Daniel is now employed as a software developer.
+They returned to the UK in the summer of 2019, and our son is now employed as a software developer.

 If you would like to contact me via email, you can do so at: